Yemen Rebels Claim Attack on Saudi Oil Facility in Jiddah | Hamodia.com

 That facility is just southeast of Jiddah’s King Abdulaziz International Airport, a major airfield that handles incoming Muslim pilgrims en route to nearby Mecca.

+The Saudi energy official said that firefighters had brought the blaze under control and the strike had not resulted in any casualties or damage to oil supplies.

+Earlier, the U.S. Consulate in Jiddah said it wasn’t aware of any casualties from the claimed attack.
+It urged Americans to “review immediate precautions to take in the event of an attack and stay alert in case of additional future attacks.”

-Saudi state-run media did not immediately acknowledge the Houthi claim.
+Saudi state-run media did not acknowledge the Houthi claim.
 Saudi Aramco, the kingdom’s oil giant that now has a sliver of its worth traded publicly on the stock market, did not immediately respond to a request for comment.
-Its stock traded down slightly early Monday on Riyadh’s Tadawul stock exchange as crude oil prices remained steady above $40 a barrel.
+Its stock traded slightly up Monday on Riyadh’s Tadawul stock exchange as crude oil prices remained steady above $40 a barrel.

-The claimed attack comes just after a visit by Secretary of State Mike Pompeo to the kingdom to see Crown Prince Mohammed bin Salman.
-The kingdom also just hosted the annual G20 summit, which concluded Sunday.
+The claimed attack comes just after a visit by outgoing U.S. Secretary of State Mike Pompeo to the kingdom to see Crown Prince Mohammed bin Salman , a meeting that reportedly included Israeli Prime Minister Benjamin Netanyahu.
+The kingdom also just hosted the annual G-20 summit, which concluded Sunday.

-The Houthis have used Quds, or “Jerusalem,” missiles to target Saudi Arabia in the past.
+The Houthis have used Quds missiles to target Saudi Arabia in the past.
 The Quds-1 has a copy of a small, Czech-made TJ-100 jet engine, with a range of 700 kilometers (435 miles).
 United Nations experts have said they don’t believe the missiles are built in Yemen and instead have been sold or traded to them in violation of an arms embargo.

 Iran uses a copy of TJ-100 engines in its drone program.
 U.N. experts, Arab countries and the West say Iran supplies arms to the rebels, allegations denied by Tehran.